twice154/CONNETO/README.md

 Both Sides:
 * High-end wireless router (802.11n dual-band recommended) or wired network

-## Building
-1. Install the Chrome Native Client SDK and download the current Pepper SDK
-2. Set the `NACL_SDK_ROOT` environment variable to your Pepper SDK folder.
-If you need more detailed instructions, see [here](https://github.com/google/pepper.js/wiki/Getting-Started)
-3. Run `git submodule update --init --recursive` from within `moonlight-chrome/`
-4. Run `make` from within the `moonlight-chrome/` repo

 ## Testing
 1. Open the Extensions page in Chrome